cagov/caldata-mdsa-training/docs/code/ci-cd.md

 1. Run using GitHub actions (example [here](https://github.com/cagov/caldata-ddrc-pipelines/blob/main/.github/workflows/tests.yml))

 In both cases, a service account is used to connect to Snowflake when running the check.
-The schemas for models build during CI are prefixed with either `DBT_CLOUD_PR_` or `GH_CI_PR_`, depending on whether CI is run through dbt Cloud or GitHub Actions.
+The schemas for models built during CI are prefixed with either `DBT_CLOUD_PR_` or `GH_CI_PR_`, depending on whether CI is run through dbt Cloud or GitHub Actions.

 #### docs build